Fastest journey3hr 53m

 The journey from London to Amsterdam by train is so easy that air travel now plays second fiddle to rail on this important route.
-Eurostar looks set to launch a direct London to Amsterdam service in 2017, but until then it’s necessary to make one simple change of train along the way.
+Eurostar will launch a direct twice-daily London to Amsterdam service in April 2018 , but until then it’s necessary to make one simple change of train along the way.

-The usual route is with Eurostar from London to Brussels, connecting there onto either a fast Thalys train or a slower InterCity (IC) service to Amsterdam.
+Apart from the new direct train, another well-used route to Amsterdam is with Eurostar from London to Brussels, connecting there onto either a fast Thalys train or a slower InterCity (IC) service to Amsterdam.
 There are generally eight departures from London each day with good onward connections via Brussels to Amsterdam.
 There are also twice daily connections via Lille Europe, changing there from Eurostar onto a direct Thalys train to Amsterdam.

-Bookings for tickets from London to Amsterdam (via either Brussels or Lille) open three months prior to travel.
+Bookings for tickets from London to Amsterdam changing at either Brussels or Lille usually open four months prior to travel.
+The new direct trains from London to Amsterdam will probably open for sale in late February 2018, and for these services it may be possible to book as much as six months in advance.
 If you are keen to get a good deal, this is a route where it really pays to book well in advance.
 Fares on this popular route often become much more expensive close to the date of travel.

 London to Brussels